Pok9thai/-/content/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/automating-dependabot-with-github-actions.md

 - Secrets are inaccessible.

 For more information, see ["Keeping your GitHub Actions and workflows secure: Preventing pwn requests"](https://securitylab.github.com/research/github-actions-preventing-pwn-requests/).

-{% ifversion ghes > 3.2 %}
-{% note %}

-**Note:** Your site administrator can override these restrictions for {% data variables.product.product_location %}.
-For more information, see "[Troubleshooting {% data variables.product.prodname_actions %} for your enterprise](/admin/github-actions/advanced-configuration-and-troubleshooting/troubleshooting-github-actions-for-your-enterprise#troubleshooting-failures-when-dependabot-triggers-existing-workflows)."

-If the restrictions are removed, when a workflow is triggered by {% data variables.product.prodname_dependabot %} it will have access to any secrets that are normally available.
-In addition, workflows triggered by {% data variables.product.prodname_dependabot %} can use the `permissions` term to increase the default scope of the `GITHUB_TOKEN` from read-only access.

-{% endnote %}
-{% endif %}

 ### Handling `pull_request` events